yamdbf/core/examples/Localization.md

 and is ignored when parsing.

 ## Templating
-Unrelated to the `.lang` file format, but a key part of the localization system as a whole is the templating system.
+Unrelated to the `.lang` file format, but a key part of the localization system as a whole, is the templating system.
 Any token surrounded with `{{ }}` or `{{ ?}}` is a template, and can be replaced at runtime via matching keys within a {@link TokenReplaceData} object passed to `Lang.res()` or a LangResourceFunction from `Lang.createResourceFunction()`.
 For example: